 Do I need to always update to the latest firmware version?

 No, especially if your current firmware is running without any problems.
-Always check the firmware release notes to determine if you really need to update.
+Always check the firmware release notes to determine if you need to update.